Best Dirt Bike Mods & Riding Tips For Tall Riders

 Your feet are much more likely to hit or get caught on something if they are pointed outward.
 It is not fun to get your foot ripped off the bike from a tree stump or a rut.
-Keep your toes in and you’ll improve your riding and you may prevent a potential major injury from riding!
+Keep your toes in and you’ll improve your riding and you may prevent a potential major injury!

 Lastly, you need to form a habit of riding on the balls of your feet when you aren’t using the shifter or rear brake.
 Keeping your feet back gives you more room, which is needed if you have larger boots.

 You will also absorb impacts better because your feet act as another small suspension component.
 If you ride on your heels then they will take the full force of an impact.